JoannaMacDev/JoannaMacDev.github.io/_posts/2017-08-09-Heterogeneous-Generic-Collections.md

   func visitStringThing(_ thing: Thing<String>)

   func visitIntThing(_ thing: Thing<Int>)

+  func visit<typeT>(_ thing: Thing<typeT>)
 }
 ```

+I have also added a generic method for those occassions when the visitor is able to handle its behaviour generically.

 At this stage, we have only declared a protocol that defines the group of types that we want to be able to visit.
 Next we need to create an implementation of that protocol to do the particular task of "pretty printing" each type appropriately :